An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: Gravitational Radiation

-The bottom right panel of Figure \ref{fig:strain} provides an interesting insight into another aspect of the gravitational-wave signatures of CCSNe in general, and the associated differences between these two EOS realizations in particular.
-It depicts the metric strain due to anisotropic neutrino emissions, the so-called longer-term/lower-frequency ``neutrino memory" \citep{epstein1978,burrows1996,vartanyan2020,choi2024}.
-First, we see that this component is generally of greater magnitude than that for the matter (top panels).
-Second, we see that this term is weaker for the DD2 run (dashed) than for the SFHo run (solid).
+The bottom panel of Figure \ref{fig:strain} provides an interesting insight into another aspect of the gravitational-wave signatures of CCSNe in general, and the associated differences between these two EOS realizations in particular.
+It depicts the metric strain \adam{along various directions} due to anisotropic neutrino emissions, the so-called longer-term/lower-frequency ``neutrino memory" \citep{epstein1978,burrows1996,vartanyan2020,choi2024}.
+First, we see that this component is generally of greater magnitude than that for the matter (top panels). \adam{This is quite a common facet of CCSN GW signals \citep{choi2024}.} \newadam{ As the referee poi, we note, as expected \citep{choi2024}, that the neutrino memory for these runs is a strong function of direction.
+The quadrupolar part of the angular dependence of the neutrino emissions does change with time in complicated ways and its principal axes do change direction.
+However, it is possible that those principal axes can settle down, with the result that over time a particular direction experiences significantly less neutrino memory.
+This seems to be what we witness in the bottom panel of Figure \ref{fig:strain}.
+We note, however, that Earth is unlikely to be along that particular direction when the next galactic supernova occurs, so surveying the bottom panel in an average sense is reasonable.} \newadam{Third}, we see that this component is weaker for the DD2 run (dashed) than for the SFHo run (solid), \newadam{though only in the average sense}.
 The relatively lower magnitude for the neutrino memory of the DD2 model likely reflects its lower early-time neutrino luminosity (Figure \ref{fig:lum}) and lower degree of matter (and, hence, neutrino emission) quadrupolar asymmetry.
 While one must acknowledge the imperfections in our neutrino transport approach (though it is multi-D, see \citep{skinner2019}) and the physical reality of expected variations due to the chaotic character of supernova hydrodynamics (and, hence, radiation/hydrodynamics), the relative behavior vis \`a vis the differences we witness in these neutrino memory signatures is suggestive, if not definitive.
-We point out that this hierarchy in the neutrino memory magnitude with neutrino luminosity is echoed in our more detailed study of neutrino memory \citep{choi2024}.
+We point out that this hierarchy in the neutrino memory magnitude with neutrino luminosity is echoed in our more detailed study of neutrino memory \citep{choi2024}, \adam{which also provides the neutrino memory as a function of direction}.